h3c70rdelAn9el/my-react-3moji/Documentation.md

 11. Placed the EmojiList inside the App component.
     -   This is to show how the context provider will pass props successfully without having to pass through each component (prop drilling).

 If more time was alloted, I feel the app could be further improved by adding a 'copy' function for the HTML code, for users to be able to use.
-And I would perhaps add a modal when selecting an emoji to display it bigger and apart from others.
+I would perhaps add a modal when selecting an emoji to display it bigger and apart from others.
+And of course-testing.